pawel-piwowar/oauth2-demo/README.md

         "scope": "read_account" }
 ```
 - Now "Client Application" (still using separate HTTP connection) makes call to "Resource Application" for REST resource "api/accounts/default",
-token value is sent for authorization as header parameter .
+token value is sent for authorization as header parameter (10).
 ```
     GET http://localhost:8080/api/accounts/default
     Headers:
     authorization:Bearer 44aa81f8-fe2f-4b08-bde2-4cd7e86fe189
 ```
-On this stage "Resource Application" makes call to "Authorization Server" for token validation,
+On this stage "Resource Application" makes call to "Authorization Server" for token validation (11),
 address: "http://localhost:8082/oauth/check_token" (this call is made by spring-security-oauth2 without user browser redirects),
-after successful token validation, response is returned to "Client Application":
+after successful token validation, response is returned to "Client Application" (12):
 ```json
 { "accountNumber":"3435656777565677",
  "accountName":"Saving account",
  "balance":45.67 }
 ```
-- This response containing account data JSON is sent to client browser (it is response for previous redirect: http://localhost:8081/api/oauth2/account?code=[code] ).
+- This response containing account data JSON is sent to client browser (it is response for previous redirect: http://localhost:8081/api/oauth2/account?code=[code] ) (13).
 ![approval](./docs/account-data.png)
 Please note, that token value is never sent using client Internet browser.
 Separate connection is used instead,
 where oauth2-demo-client-app application acts as http client.
 In this demo WebClient from Spring Webflux is used.